Library Course Page on Canvas

 Please note that we try to accommodate all submissions, but earlier submissions help avoid delays such as those involving readings needing copyright clearance.

-- Questions regarding copyright compliance?
-Consult the Copyright Issues, and Instructor Responsibilities sections below, and the Copyright FAQ for Law School Faculty and Staff.
+For questions regarding copyright compliance, please consult the Copyright FAQ for Law School Faculty and Staff.

 Copyright Issues & Instructor Responsibilities